• Home

 Tips For Dipping Pretzels in Melted Chocolate

-• Tap off the excess chocolate, so it doesn’t run and drip when you go to lay it down.
+• Tap off the excess chocolate so it doesn’t run and drip when you go to lay it down.

 • Place your dipped pretzels on wax or parchment paper.
 This will help prevent sticking.

-• Make sure to place your colored almond on the top of the rod while the chocolate is still wet, as candy melts set up fast.
+• Make sure to place your colored almond on the top of the rod while the chocolate is still wet, as the candy melts set up fast.
 Otherwise, they won’t stick well.

 • Use a toothpick to carve out knuckles; it transforms the look.